 Premium cabins are undergoing a transformation as new types of long-haul aircraft enter service

-The early weeks of 2018 were dominated (at least in aviation circles) by talk about the questionable future of one of the industry’s most heralded – and still relatively young – aircraft, the Airbus A380, colloquially known as the superjumbo.
+There has been much talk (at least in aviation circles) about the questionable future of one of the industry’s most heralded – and still relatively young – aircraft, the Airbus A380, colloquially known as the superjumbo.

 After several years of dwindling orders for the behemoth of the skies and plenty of speculation about its future, Airbus finally admitted that it may have to shut down production unless it received a major new order for the superjumbos.
 Lo and behold, a few days later, Emirates ordered 36 new A380s and the production line’s future has been secured.

 The A380, which was first launched as a commercial passenger jet by Singapore Airlines in 2007, has long been leading the way for innovation within the premium cabins, with all that extra room allowing airlines to get creative.
-Back in 2014, Etihad Airways garnered a lot of publicity when it launched The Residence – the first multi-room suite on a commercial passenger aircraft – featuring a separate lounge, bedroom and shower room.
+A few years ago, Etihad Airways garnered a lot of publicity when it launched The Residence – the first multi-room suite on a commercial passenger aircraft – featuring a separate lounge, bedroom and shower room.

-Other airlines have been slowly trying to catch up with such developments – Singapore Airlines launched new first class suites with fully-flat double beds towards the end of 2017 on its A380s.
+Other airlines have been slowly trying to catch up with such developments – Singapore Airlines launched new first class suites with fully-flat double beds last year on its A380s.

-While the superjumbo has always been a headline grabber, it’s the emergence of two other long-haul aircraft – the A350 and Boeing’s Dreamliner – that will have more significance over the next few years as airlines put more of them into service.
+While the superjumbo has always been a headline grabber, it’s the emergence of two other long-haul aircraft – the A350 and Boeing’s Dreamliner – that will have more significance in the near future as airlines put more of them into service.
 Both aircraft offer compelling economic benefits to airlines.

-The two aircraft types are seen as being direct competitors in the long-haul market with similar passenger capacities and flying ranges, in fact, British Airways and Virgin Atlantic are due to start flying them from 2019 onwards.
+The two aircraft types are seen as being direct competitors in the long-haul market with similar passenger capacities and flying ranges, in fact, British Airways and Virgin Atlantic are both due to start flying them.
 BA currently has 18 Airbus A350-1000s on order as well as 12 Boeing 787-10s, while Virgin Atlantic has ordered 12 A350-1000s, which will have three cabins: economy, premium economy and Upper Class.

 Virgin, meanwhile, has yet to reveal its plans for the premium cabins to be fitted on its A350s from next year.